Abdelkader-Amri/My-Restaurant/README.md

-# Hang-Man
+# My-Restaurant
-Hang man it's a guessing game.
+a restaurant menue card.